 As stated earlier, the Department is dependent on the City for primarily all of its funding and any discussion of next year's activity needs to focus on the Department's and the City's operations.
-In comparison of adopted budgets, for the fiscal year beginning May 1, 2024, City general revenues were budgeted to fund \$273,578,708 from the General Fund.
-An increase of \$35,089,020 or 14.7% from the FY 2024 budgeted amounts.
-This increase was necessary to support the operations of the Police Department and adjust law enforcement pay in order to adequately compensate and remain competitive.
-Although the FY 2025 budget is not sufficient to bring the Department back to full staffing, it will allow the Department to continue hiring.
-In the FY 2025 budget, non-City funding sources support costs of \$40,932,077, an increase of \$1,576,472 attributable primarily to donations and more grant funding, including reimbursing the City for funding grant advances.
-The Department's operating budget increased 12.8% over the prior year and represents 19.6% of the City's governmental funds budgets, compared to 19.9% last year.
-There are differences between the Department and the City on the calculation of the statutory funding percentage.
-Missouri legislators passed a bill to increase the State mandated 20% to 25% of the City's general revenues that fund the Police Department.
-In addition, in November 2022 a state-wide vote amended the Missouri Constitution, increasing minimum funding for a police force established by a State Board of Police Commissioners.
-The Missouri Supreme Court recently overturned the 2022 vote due to ballot language, sending it back to the voters this year.
-These funds primarily pay personnel costs, which represent 84.6% of the Department's total budget and 91.5% of City funds.
-Based on current financial support provided by the City, the ability to pay risk management continues to be a concern.
+In comparison of adopted budgets, for the fiscal year beginning May 1, 2025, City general revenues were budgeted to fund \$298,505,692 from the General Fund.
+An increase of \$24,926,984 or 9.1% from the FY 2025 budgeted amounts.
+This increase was necessary to support the operations of the Police Department and adjust professional staff pay in order to adequately compensate and remain competitive.
+Although the FY 2026 budget is not sufficient to bring the Department back to full staffing, it will allow the Department to continue hiring.
+In the FY 2026 budget, non-City funding sources support costs of \$41,518,652, an increase of \$586,575 attributable primarily to donations and more grant funding, including reimbursing the City for funding grant advances.
+The Department's operating budget increased 8.2% over the prior year and represents 18.8% of the City's governmental funds budgets, compared to 19.6% last year.
+There are differences between the Department and the City on the calculation of the statutory funding 25% of the City's general revenues that fund the Police Department.
+These funds primarily pay personnel costs, which represent 84.8% of the Department's total budget and 91.1% of City funds.
+Based on current financial support the ability to pay settlements and other risk management continues to be a concern.
+Annual budget requests are submitted to the City with settlements estimated, prior to litigation being completed.

-Appropriated funding of 20% of City general revenue, as projected by City staff, will not be sufficient to operate.
 Appropriated funding of 25% of City general revenue, as projected by City staff, will not be sufficient to allow the Department to operate at full strength, to provide adequate public safety to the citizens of the City.
 As the Department increases staffing to reach full strength, there will come a point when 25% becomes insufficient to fund Department operating.
 City general revenue estimates have a major effect on the Police Department Budget and its viability.